Updated: July 23, 2016

 UGLY ME PODCAST

-This summer, Gabriela was a resident artist in Jack Straw’s New Media Gallery.
+In 2015, Gabriela was a resident artist in Jack Straw’s New Media Gallery.
 In this interview podcast with novelist Shawn Wong she discusses her installation, UGLY ME.

 A NOVEL PERFORMANCE: THIRTY DAYS IN SEATTLE’S CENTRAL LIBRARY

-What is it like to move your living room into a public library for a month–and write a novel while the public looks on?
+What is it like to move your living room into a public library for a month – and write a novel while the public looks on?
 Read Gabriela’s essay in The Rumpus about her month as a writer in residence at Seattle’s Central Library where she turned National Novel Writing Month (NaNoWriMo) into a live performance.

 SHIFTING GEARS & WHAT WE RETURN